 In this post I want to share the street style inspiration for my latest update: sneakers as part of an everyday look for the first time since junior high school.
 Here are my recent faves when it comes to sneaker style.
 I believe there’s something for everyone – even your (pretty) obstinate heels girl!

 Let me give you a little background.
 I have always been a girly-girl.
-I love heels and dresses, and I’m particularly drawn to classic, tailored looks.
-I also love the leg-lengthening effect of a high heel!
+Heels and dresses are my thing.
+And I’m particularly drawn to classic, tailored looks.
+And how could I not love the leg-lengthening effect of a high heel?

 On my trip to Italy last October, however, I was confronted with awesomely-styled metallic and wedge sneakers, fun high-tops (very popular!),…

 and even sneakers with a heel!

 Here are the top 7 sneakers styles that caught my eye.

 1) I can’t resist admiring high tops – even if I don’t do tomboy.

 Those with wedge heels can be styled to look more feminine (as in the slideshow above), although I figure if I’m going to wear a heel, I might as well go with pumps or sandals.

 2) Now white sneakers, particularly Adidas – and particularly Stan Smiths! – are more me.
 They go with so much and are a classic in their own way!
 The internet is full of articles on how to style Adidas.

 They go so well with dresses – what an easy look!